crust87/Android-HttpRequestBuilder/README.md

-# Android-HttpRequestBuilder
+# Android-HttpRequestBuilder DEPRECATED
-HttpRequestBuilder is builder using HttpURLConnection.
+HttpRequestBuilder is builder using HttpURLConnection.<br/>
+no more commit.

 ## Example